 Steve does a great job of writing daily.
 Me not so much, as I seem to cover more of the major events on my mind through out the week.
 One of my recent highlights surrounded the grieving of our good, best friend, Buddy.
 Oh how I miss his tiny little face, his furry kisses, his bouncy smile, his companionship.

 For the first week or so of our trek, I carried his purple dinosaur.
-Heck, I slept with it for weeks!
-But I got a little consumed with the fear of losing it, so when we met up with Danielle and Fam, they took it home for safe keeping.
+Heck, I slept with it for weeks after his passing!
+But I got a little consumed with the fear of losing it somewhere along the Pacific Crest Trail, so when we met up with Danielle and Fam, they took the purple dinosaur home for safe keeping.

-We made the decision to let him go, before we began to hike.
-Our friends were planning to keep him, so he definitely had a place to stay, but in our hearts we knew it was our responsibility to do right by him.
+Steve and I made the decision to let Buddy go before we began to hike.
+Our friends were planning to keep him, so he definitely had a place to stay, but in our hearts we knew it was our responsibility to do right by him and by them.

 All this to say, we knew his time was very short.
 We knew we needed to love him enough to let him go.
 It broke us both.